anndross/landing-page/README.md

 # Landing-page

 Here I built a simple landing page with a freelance programmer theme.
 The project was built with react.
+You can see the website [here](https://landing-page-nine-iota.vercel.app/).
 ##

 ![image](https://github.com/anndross/landing-page/assets/132636167/01069257-4f51-460b-aa31-a302be159717)